 Read on for our full review of the NEMO Disco 30 to see if this sleeping bag is the perfect fit for you.

 Things to Consider Before Buying a Sleeping Bag

-You should also consider the weight of the bag, as it should be light enough that you can comfortably carry it with you on the trails during the day.
+You should also consider the bag’s weight, as it should be light enough that you can comfortably carry it with you on the trails during the day.
 Also, you should consider the weatherproofing features as well as the overall size and shape of the bag.

 Also, as it features a temperature rating of 30 degrees Fahrenheit, the Disco 30 is great for those chilly nights but isn’t suited for temperatures that drop much below freezing.

-For those seeking a bag that’s better suited for colder nights, consider the NEMO Sonic Down Sleeping Bag, which is temperature rated down to -20 degrees Fahrenheit, or the NEMO Canon -40 Down Sleeping Bag.
+For those seeking a bag that’s better suited for colder nights, consider the NEMO Sonic, which is temperature rated down to -20 degrees Fahrenheit, or the NEMO Canon -40 Down.

 Features & Benefits